US Ersatz Math Olympiad

 This is a listing of the Top 3 scorers on each USEMO.
 Further results can be found at the links above.
 The list below is sorted alphabetically by first name (not by place).

-• USEMO 2023: Linus Tang, Hannah Fox, Henrick Rabinovitz
+- USEMO 2023: Hannah Fox, Henrick Rabinovitz, Linus Tang

 Volunteer#

-• Problem proposals: we welcome proposals for problems from anyone who is not eligible for the contest.
+- Problem proposals: we welcome proposals from anyone, although preference is given to proposals from those who have completed high school.
 See the problem proposal guidelines.
-For USEMO 2024, the deadline for submissions is 10 May 2024.
+For USEMO 2025, the deadline for submissions is 10 May 2025.

 Please contact the directors for further details on these, or if you have other ideas on how you could help out.